mikey-t/dotnet-react-generator/readme.md

 If you didn't run additional setup commands after generating the project:

-- Delete the created directory
+- Delete the project directory

-If you ran additional setup commands like `npx swig setup` in an elevated shell:
+If you ran additional setup commands like `npx swig setup`, you can run this command in an elevated shell (see below for manual steps):

-- Run in an elevated shell: `npx swig teardown`
+- Run in an elevated shell within the project: `npx swig teardown`
+- Delete the project directory

+Or manually:

+- Delete hosts entry
+- Uninstall cert (for details, see [Dotnet React Sandbox](https://github.com/mikey-t/dotnet-react-sandbox/blob/main/docs/DotnetReactSandbox.md))
+- Delete the project directory

 ## NPX Gotchas